 Other Bus Companies

-Most Central Americans travel by bus as a matter of course, although the local "chicken buses" might not be what you're looking for unless you want a real taste of local culture.
-These buses transport people — as well as poultry and produce.
-They're the only way to get to some of the more remote areas of Central America.
-Assuming you don't want to travel that far off the beaten path, these bus companies also offer service:
+Most Central Americans travel by bus as a matter of course, although the local "chicken buses" might not be what you're looking for unless you want a real taste of local culture as these buses transport people as well as poultry and produce.

 - Confort Lines: Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica